idtx314/Linear-Algebra-Coding-Sample/README.md

 * [Deployment Manual][Manual]: A more detailed set of instructions in plaintext for compiling against the library and including it in code.
 * [linalg.h][Header]: A header library containing the linear algebra functions and related objects.
-* [main_example.cpp][Demonsrator]: A script that performs unit testing and demonstrates the functionality in the library.
+* [main_example.cpp][Demonstrator]: A script that performs unit testing and demonstrates the functionality in the library.